jsinkers/notes/_notebooks/distrib_sys/06-file-systems.md

 - multiple clients' updates should not interfere with each other
 - should be able to manage policies
+- solutions
+  - file, record-level locking
+  - isolation

 ### File replication

-- multiple copies of files over several servers: better capacity for accessing the file, better fault tolerance
+- multiple copies of files over several servers: reduced latency, scalability, fault tolerance
+- requires other copies are updated when one copy is modified
+- full replication is challenging to implement
+- solutions
+  - cache all/part of file: gives many benefits

 ### Heterogeneity

 - client and server should be able to operate on various hardware/OS
+- i.e. design must be compatible with the file system of different OS
+- use protocols to standardise operations with server

 ### Fault tolerance

 - transient communication problems shouldn't result in file corruption
+- system should still function as much as possible when clients/server fails
+- faults need to be detected, reported, and corrected
 - invocation semantics: can be
   - at-most-once
   - at-least-once: simpler, but requires idempotent operations
 - servers can be __stateless__ such that there is no recovery required if a server goes down
+- solutions
+  - redundant copies of data, redundant hardware, backups, transaction logs
+  - stateless servers
+  - idempotent operations

 ### Consistency

 - multiple, concurrent access to file should see consistent representation of the file
+  - complete, current, correct
 - differences in file's location/update latencies shouldn't make the file look different at different times
 - file metadata should be consistent on all clients
+- particular concern when data is replicated
+- solutions:
+  - timestamps and ownership info

 ### Security

+- file systems need to be protected against
+  - unathorised access
+  - data corruption
+  - loss and other threats
+- solutions:
+  - access control: ownership, permissions
   - client requests should be authenticated
   - data transfer should be encrypted

 ### Efficiency